 And in the meantime, I’ve started writing short stories and entering them in competitions.
 It’s kind of fun, and I want to do more of that.

 So here on my 2018 Transplantiversary, I don’t feel the life I’ve lived this year has been worth living for my kidney donor.
 Though in a few more weeks, I might change my mind on that one.

-If you’d like to read more, Project Worthwhile Life reports, click here.
+If you’d like to read more, Life Worth Living Project reports, click here.